Devvlos/Facemash-For-Coders/README.md

 ## 💡 About the project

-Facemash-For-Coders is a remake of Mark Zuckerberg's Facemash from 2003 But Here We Dont Have To Rate Girls Instead Here We Have To Rate Our Indian Coder.
+Facemash-For-Coders is a remake of Mark Zuckerberg's Facemash from 2003 But Here We Dont Have To Rate Girls Instead Here We Have To Rate Our Indian Coders.

 - [Demo](https://facemash-for-coders.vercel.app/)